Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Driver declarations

-#### Declaring driver functions
+#### Declaring driver entry points

-The core may want to provide declarations for the driver functions so that it can compile code using them.
+The core may want to provide declarations for the driver entry points so that it can compile code using them.
 At the time of writing this paragraph, the driver headers must define types but there is no obligation for them to declare functions.
 The core knows what the function names and argument types are, so it can generate prototypes.

 It should be ok for driver functions to be function-like macros or function pointers.